EANadim/Master-Project/README.md

 ## Generate Behavior report

 To generate the behavior report you have to put raw coding files of two individual coders in this directory.
-The names of the files should be `coding_ehtesham.xlsx` & `coding_usman.xlsx` .
+The names of the files should be `coding_ehtesham.xlsx` & `coding_usman.xlsx` & those have to reside in `coding_archive/latest` directory .

 Then you run